groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/net/groupdocs.viewer.options/webdocumentoptions/rightmargin/_index.md

 ---
 title: RightMargin
 second_title: GroupDocs.Viewer for .NET API Reference
-description: The distance in points between the right edge of the page and the right boundary of the body text.
+description: Sets the right margin of a page.
 The default value is 5 points.
 type: docs
 weight: 50
 url: /net/groupdocs.viewer.options/webdocumentoptions/rightmargin/
 ---
 ## WebDocumentOptions.RightMargin property

-The distance (in points) between the right edge of the page and the right boundary of the body text.
+Sets the right margin of a page.
 The default value is 5 points.

 ```csharp
 public float RightMargin { get; set; }
 ```

+### Remarks

+For details, see the [documentation](https://docs.groupdocs.com/viewer/net/render-web-documents/#adjust-page-margins).

 ### See Also